StringPotatoTheory/twitch-kick-stream-recorder/README.md

-# Ancalentari Twitch Stream Recorder
+# Twitch and Kick Stream Recorder

-This script allows you to record twitch streams live to .mp4 files.
+This script allows you to record twitch streams and kick streams live to .mp4 files.

-It is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
+This is a fork of [ancalentari's twitch-stream-recorder](https://github.com/ancalentari/twitch-stream-recorder) which is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
 It uses OAuth2.

 ## Requirements

 1. [python3.8](https://www.python.org/downloads/release/python-380/) or higher
 2. [streamlink](https://streamlink.github.io/)
 3. [ffmpeg](https://ffmpeg.org/)

+## Upcoming Features

+- [ ] record streams live from kick
+- [ ] add twitch cookie header so you can download streams live with no ads (if you have a sub to that channel or twitch turbo)
+- [ ] set up a pre-made config file

 ## Setting up

 1) Check if you have latest version of streamlink:
     * `streamlink --version` shows current version
     * `streamlink --version-check` shows available upgrade